ooglon/ooglon-ui/Readme.md

 - [WIP] Badge
 - Image (really needed? react-native image has any problem? is it replaceable by expo-image? if so, replace react-native image in the entire project)

+Create a screen with Fullscreen wrapper (e.g. login form)

+Persist colorScheme in theme provider.

 Add real links to main-menu.

 Adjust default-theme background and foreground colors (search for a good design as reference).